theodi/collaborative-data-patterns-catalogue/jekyll/collections/_patterns/clear-licensing.md

 ---
-category: editing
+category: project-governance
 title: Clear Licensing
-nav_order: 2
+nav_order: 1
-description: >-
+description: |-
     Define where the collectively maintained data will sit on the data spectrum.
 Create or choose a clear data-sharing agreement or licence that provides rights to use the data in ways that maximises value while minimising potential harms.
 Ensure that the licence is clearly described and linked from any page that provides access to data.
 problem: >-
     Both contributors and reusers need to understand what rights they have to use the combined dataset